 In lessons, all students are encouraged to speak as much German as possible by doing pair work, group work and role plays.
-Being able to engage in conversations enhances the students' communication skills and their ability to think on their feet; we often have a native speaker who leads small group practice.
-A great range of the key grammar points have already been covered in KS3; these will be revised and extended in KS4.
-We use the Stimmt Textbook and Grammar Workbook, and we always aim to use new and up-to-date materials which foster European awareness, an open mind, and deepen their understanding of modern day life and cultural heritage in German speaking countries.
+Being able to engage in conversations enhances the students' communication skills and their ability to think on their feet; we are lucky to usually have a German language assistant who leads small group practice.
+During Years 7-9, the students will have already encountered most of the topic areas, examination skills and grammar; these will be revised and extended in KS4.
+We use the Stimmt textbook and Grammar & Translation Workbook, and we always aim to use new and up-to-date materials which foster European awareness, an open mind, and deepen their understanding of modern life and cultural heritage in German speaking countries.